 Additionally, buffet hours and days of operation are a bit of a mess right now, with many only offering brunch or dinner service exclusively.
 Some buffets are even closing mid-week when demand is less prevalent.
 We’ll do our best to keep this updated, but recommend double-checking to ensure your preferred will be open at your desired time.

 The Buffet Circus Circus

-While not fancy or gourmet, Circus Circus weighs in as the cheapest buffet on the Las Vegas Strip and is one of the few buffets open daily for all 3 meals.
-Pricing can be found below:
+While not fancy or gourmet, Circus Circus weighs in as the cheapest buffet on the Las Vegas Strip.
+The buffet is open daily for Brunch and dinner and pricing/hours can be found below: